-- (g) Demonstrates professionalism, transparency, accountability and timeliness in completing any tasks or projects undertaken by the committee; - (h) Conforms with all relevant legislation, by-laws, policies and guidelines, including the ABC Handbook; and - (i) Contributes in a meaningful manner, offering constructive comments to Council, staff and fellow committee members. - 2.
-A member of an Advisory Committee shall not: - (a) Place themself in a position where the member is under obligation to any person who might benefit from special consideration or favour on their part or who might seek in any way preferential treatment; - (b) Accord, in the performance of his/her official duties, preferential treatment to relatives or to organizations in which the member, his/her relatives have an interest, financial or otherwise: - (c) Deal with an application to the Town for a grant, award, contract, permit or other benefit involving the member or his/her immediate relative; - (d) Place themselves in a position where the member could derive any direct benefit or interest from any matter about which they can influence decisions; and - (e) Benefit from the use of information acquired during the course of his/her official duties which is not generally available to the public. - 3.
-A member of an Advisory Committee shall disclose to the committee at the outset of a meeting, that the member could be involved in either a real or apparent conflict of interest (pecuniary interest) as prohibited by the Code; and where appropriate, shall abide by any decision made by the committee, with respect to such conflict of interest without recourse.
+- 2. A member of an Advisory Committee shall not: - (a) Place themself in a position where the member is under obligation to any person who might benefit from special consideration or favour on their part or who might seek in any way preferential treatment; - (b) Accord, in the performance of his/her official duties, preferential treatment to relatives or to organizations in which the member, his/her relatives have an interest, financial or otherwise; - (c) Deal with an application to the Town for a grant, award, contract, permit or other benefit involving the member or his/her immediate relative; - (d) Place themselves in a position where the member could derive any direct benefit or interest from any matter about which they can influence decisions; and - (e) Benefit from the use of information acquired during the course of his/her official duties which is not generally available to the public. - 3.
+A member of an Advisory Committee shall disclose to the committee at the outset of a meeting, that the member could be involved in either a real or apparent conflict of interest (pecuniary interest) as prohibited by the Code; and where appropriate, shall abide by any decision made by the committee, with respect to such conflict of interest without recourse. - 4.
+Where an Advisory Committee member believes or has been advised by the committee that they have a conflict of interest in a particular matter, he/she shall: - (a) Prior to any consideration of the matter, disclose his/her interest and the general nature thereof; - (b) Leave the room for the duration of time that the matter is being considered; - (c) Not take part in the discussion of, or vote on any question or recommendation in respect of the matter; and - (d) Not attempt in any way whether before, during or after the meeting to influence the voting on any such question or recommendation. - 5.
+Where the number of members who, by reason of conflict, are incapable of participating in a meeting such that the remaining members no longer constitute a quorum, as set out in Section 7.12 of the ABC Handbook for boards and committees, then the remaining members shall be deemed to constitute a quorum provided there are not less than two (2) members present. - 6.
+Notwithstanding Section 2(c), members of the Museum and Cultural Heritage Advisory Committee who own property designated under Part IV or Part V of the Ontario Heritage Act and are seeking consideration of a Heritage Permit

-Appendix "1" to Council Code of Conduct Page Three
+Appendix "A" to Council Code of Conduct Page Three